Educational Opportunities for Members

 Experienced MCGS members are available to assist you.

-The sessions are held at the Mesa County Main Library, Fruita Branch, and Palisade Branch on a rotating basis.
+The sessions are held at the Mesa County Main Library, Fruita Branch, Palisade Branch, and Clifton Branch on a rotating basis.

 Register at www.mesacountylibraries.org